memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 ### Building the application

 With the [CMakeLists.txt](CMakeLists.txt) in place we can go ahead and build the application.
 There are several ways to do this and if you're familiar with CMake, the below commands are no surprise.
-What we want to show, however, is the slight differences between using CMake or `west` when building your application.
+What we want to show, however, is the slight differences between using CMake or _West_ when building your application.
 Let's first use CMake:

 #### Building with CMake